MaanepalliAshaLatha/superstore-sales-analysis/README.md

 Tools: MySQL, Excel, Pivot Tables
 Dataset: 51,290 orders across 147 countries (2012–2015)
-Goal: Identify why a high-revenue global store was losing money.
+Goal: Find why a high-revenue global store was losing money.

 📌 Business Problem

 Global Superstore generated strong sales but inconsistent profitability.
-The goal was to find which products, discount levels, and regions contributed most to losses and quantify their impact.
+The goal was to identify which products, discount levels, and regions contributed most to losses and measure their impact.

 🔍 Key Findings

-84.83% of total losses were caused by discounts of 40% or more.
-Tables were the highest loss contributor (around −$1.11L under high discounts).
-Machines were the second-highest loss contributor (around −$72K).
-Technology was the highest revenue category (about $827K).
-The Consumer segment represented 51% of all orders.
+84.83% of total losses were caused by discounts of 40% or more Tables were the highest loss contributor (around −$1.11L under high discounts) Machines were the second-highest loss contributor (around −$72K) Technology was the highest revenue category (about $827K) The Consumer segment represented 51% of all orders

 🛠️ SQL Techniques Used